 “the most important lesson […] is recognizing that profit-driven market forces cannot deliver new vaccines and antibiotics. “

 These two topics return in the extended list of seven lessons for the future with which MacKenzie sees the book out.
 Most of these involve changes at the international level.
 What we do not need now is blame games.
 What we do need is more openness and cooperation regarding disease surveillance.
 Despite some criticism of the WHO here, she also highlights just how limited their budget is, and how their hands are tied due to the sovereign rights of nation-states that can simply hide information and refuse health inspections.
-We need more preparation, both research and stockpiling of supplies.
+We need more preparation, both in the form of research and stockpiling of supplies.
 We need to recognize systems complexity and accept reduced efficiency (and thus increased costs) to allow more redundancy and resilience in global supply chains.
 But the most important lesson, I thought, is recognizing that profit-driven market forces cannot deliver new vaccines and antibiotics.
 This is not about “evil corporations”, it is simply that the risk of failure and the frequent lack of return on investment work against us.
 This is why we have governments that fund public goods.

 MacKenzie admits that COVID-19, written as it was in a mere two frenetic months, is somewhat rough around the edges.
 Personally, I think illustrations would have helped to explain certain biological details that she presumes understood, and an index would have been useful.
 But given the circumstances, their omission is perfectly understandable.
 What the book does deliver is a perfectly-timed, intriguing, and revelatory story of the dangers of ignoring science.
 And for a debut book, this is all the more impressive.

 In closing, you might wonder how this book compares to The COVID-19 Catastrophe by the editor of The Lancet Richard Horton, the subtitle of which is very similar to this book.
 That book is shorter, focuses exclusively on the science policy failures, and leaves out a lot of the background provided here and elsewhere.
 It does, however, provide an insider’s perspective of someone who worked for the WHO.